Surendhar3227/Morphological-Tokenization/README.md

 module load miniforge3 # Or respective module load function for "conda" bash setup.sh
 ```

 ---
 ## Individual Script Execution
 Before executing any scripts certain variables in indivudal .py scripts should be updated with respective values of corpus_paths or model save locations or model names as preferred.
+All the individual scripts mentioned below shall be executed in HPC setup using slurm job schedulers.
+Individual slurm job scripts are located in `hpc`, with identical name to the actual .py script.
+When executed, the scripts should be executed only in the specific order mentioned below.
 A detailed explanation on the properties and significance of these variables are provided below, according to individual .py file:

-### MorphologicalDatasetCreator.py
+#### MorphologicalDatasetCreator.py
+An extensive morphological dataset is created using this script, the words generated are language rule based which uses a collection of root words, possible suffixes with their order of derivation and word formation rules.
+These words shall or shall not be existing in natural language texts, which shall be handled along with some more specific inflections in the later scripts.

 | Variable | Description |
 |----------|-------------|
 | `VERB_NOUN_GENERATED_CSV_PATH` | Path where the generated morphological dataset should be stored in CSV format |

-### ObtainExistingMorphologicalWords.py
+#### ObtainExistingMorphologicalWords.py
+Generated morphological words using the `src\MorphologicalDatasetCreator.py` is further inflected with single ending suffixes and then a subset of these generated words which exist in natural texts are extracted for further training of byte-level segemters.
+As a result of executing this script a segmentor training dataset is created in specific path.

 | Variable | Description |
 |----------|-------------|
 | `VERB_NOUN_GENERATED_CSV_PATH` | Path to the generated morphological dataset (same as in MorphologicalDatasetCreator.py) |
 | `COMPLETED_MORPH_OUTPUT_CHUNKS_DIR` | Directory path for storing processed chunks of the morphological dataset |
 | `SEGMENTOR_TRAINING_CORPUS_PATH` | Path to store the morphological segmentation dataset used to train the ByT5Segmentor |

-### ByT5Segmentor.py
+#### ByT5Segmentor.py
+Byte-level segmenter model trianing script, uses morphologically created dataset which includes morpheme segmentations for individual words.
+2 scheme-based segmenters shall be created as a result of executing this script.

 | Variable | Description |
 |----------|-------------|
 | `SEGMENTER_MODEL_BASE_DIR` | Directory path to store the trained segmenters |
 | `SEGMENTOR_TRAINING_CORPUS_PATH` | Path to the morphological segmentation dataset (same as in ObtainExistingMorphologicalWords.py) |
 | `LOADED_PRETRAINED_SEGMENTOR_MODEL_PATH` | Local path where the byt5-small model is loaded from Hugging Face |

-### CorpusSegmenter.py
+#### CorpusSegmenter.py
+Trained segmenters are utilized to replace the words in a corpus with their respective morphological segmentations.
+For every single corpus 2 scheme-based segmented corpus will be generated.

 | Variable | Description |
 |----------|-------------|
 | `SEGMENTOR_MODELS_BASE_DIR` | Directory path to the trained segmenter models (same as in ByT5Segmentor.py) |
 | `TARGET_CORPUS_UNIQUE_WORDS_CSV_PATH` | Path to CSV containing unique words from the target Tamil corpus |
 | `TARGET_CORPUS_PATH` | Path to save the Tamil corpus with morphologically segmented words |

-### TokenizersTrainer.py
+#### TokenizersTrainer.py
+Scheme-based segmented corpus along with a baseline un-altered equivalent corpus is used to train 3 sets of tokenizers which implement Byte-level BPE, UnigramLM and Wordpiece.
+Each set has tokenizers for 6 different vocabulary sizes.

 | Variable | Description |
 |----------|-------------|
 | `TOKENIZER_SAVE_DIR` | Directory path to save the trained tokenizers |